GoogleChrome/web.dev/src/site/content/en/blog/trust-tokens/index.md

 1. Generate a set of pseudo-random numbers known as _nonces_.
 1. [Blind](https://www.cs.bham.ac.uk/~mdr/teaching/modules06/netsec/lectures/blind_sigs.html)
-   the nonces (encode them so the issuer can't view their contents) and attach them to the request in a `Sec-Trust-Token` header.
+   the nonces (encode them so the issuer can′t view their contents) and attach them to the request in a `Sec-Trust-Token` header.
 1. Send a POST request to the endpoint provided.